Photo originally from TheWire as printed by the Atlantic.

 I want to believe that you’re truly outraged, but honestly your resume is less than convincing.

-Honestly, you didn’t seem all that broken up when Muslim families were handcuffed in airports a couple of months ago, or when mosques were being defaced, or when many of us were pleading the case for families fleeing exactly the kind of monstrous atrocities you were apparently so moved by this week—and getting told to eat our bleeding hearts out by MAGA hat-wearing trolls.
+You didn’t seem all that broken up when Muslim families were handcuffed in airports a couple of months ago, or when mosques were being defaced, or when many of us were pleading the case for people fleeing exactly the kind of monstrous atrocities you were apparently so moved by now—and getting told to eat our bleeding hearts out by MAGA hat-wearing trolls.
 You weren’t all that concerned when your President told terrified, exhausted refugees to leave and go home—twice.

 You can’t have it both ways.
 You can’t kiss the ring of a bad guy and then get to be the hero by feeling sorry about what other worse guys do.
-You don’t get to tell people to “go back where they came from,” and then beat your breasts like tortured martyrs when they get poisoned to death back where they came from.
+You can’t tell people to “go back where they came from,” and then beat your breasts like tortured martyrs when they get poisoned to death back where they came from.

 Your tears may as well be candy bars to these dead children.
 They’re that useful to them now and they’re that helpful to any of us who’ve been fighting for months to have good people in Syria and Iran and Turkey and here in America to be treated like human beings; whether they’re Muslim or gay or Transgender or poor or sick.